ThomasVuNguyen/pico-train/plots/README.md

 - **Zoom In**: Use the chart zoom features to focus on specific training phases
 - **Export**: Right-click charts to save as images
 - **Mobile**: Dashboard is fully responsive for mobile devices

-## 🔄 Updating Data

-To refresh the dashboard with new training data:
-1. Run new training sessions
-2. The dashboard will automatically load the latest log files
-3. New runs will appear in the dropdown selector

 ## 🎯 Key Metrics Tracked